 \section{Data Availability}

 Code for generating synthetic networks, preprocessing MPEG-7 images, and computing ECT-based methods for simplicial complexes is available at \url{https://github.com/reddevil0623/Shape-transform-descriptor-for-thymus-structures} (DOI: \url{https://doi.org/10.5281/zenodo.18614535}).
 Thymus segmentation mask quadrants, total masks, and cell composition data for each quadrant are also available at this repository.
 The original MPEG-7 dataset is publicly available from \url{https://dabi.temple.edu/external/shape/MPEG7/dataset.html}.
-Raw cell-level thymus data are available from the corresponding author upon reasonable request.
+Raw cell-level thymus data are available at \url{https://doi.org/10.5281/zenodo.21813640}.